 There are no formal entry requirements to study this qualification.
-However, we do recommend that you have: - a UK bachelors degree (or equivalent) or have management experience in a field relevant to technology management.
-If you do not hold a bachelors degree, irrespective of your management experience, we recommend you first study the module Managing technological innovation (T848) on its own.
+However, we do recommend that you have: - a UK bachelors degree (or an equivalent qualification), and/or - management experience in a field relevant to technology management.
+If you don’t have a bachelors degree, irrespective of your management experience, we recommend you first study the module Managing technological innovation (T848) on its own.
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum overall score of 6 and minimum score of 5.5 in each of the four components: reading, writing, speaking and listening under the International English Language Testing System (IELTS).
 Please see the IELTS website for details.
 Our badged open course, Succeeding in postgraduate study, will introduce you to the nature of Master's level study.
 It offers essential preparation for pursuing your learning at this level – and is free.

 Months of entry